 The fashion industry is ever-changing and always hungry for the next big trend.
 However, in order to be that trend, you need the exposure necessary to reach the lives of millions.

-Below you’ll find some of the best advertising channels that you should be on.
+Below you’ll find some of the best advertising channels that you should be on for advertising fashion, apparel, and clothing.

 Google Shopping is one of the most recognizable advertising channels in the world.
 It’s highly relevant search results, huge search volume, and prominent position on the Google search page make it an important channel for any retailer to be on.